| | | | | | | | | | | | |

 Ketchup in a mason jar.

 Have you made this recipe?
-I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and InstagramPin it on Pinterest, and please leave a star rating review below!
+I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and InstagramPin it on Pinterest, and please give it 5 stars with a review below!
 Don’t forget to subscribe to the email list (top right of this page) for sparkly new recipes in your inbox.

 Ketchup in a small glass bowl.